ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 Shayer also toured with the Academy and the Bolshoi Ballet in Italy and Greece, performing in La Fille Mal Gardée and The Nutcracker.
 While in Russia, he performed for many dignitaries, including the President of Slovakia and Dr. Joseph Biden on the Vice Presidential visit to Moscow.

-His repertoire with the Company includes the Bronze Idol and Head Fakir in La Bayadère, Napoleon in Cinderella, Lankendem and Birbanto in Le Corsaire, the Lead Gypsy in Don Quixote, the peasant pas de deux in Giselle, Harlequin in Harlequinade, Harlequin, the Chinese Dance and the Russian Dance in Alexei Ratmansky’s The Nutcracker, Mercutio in Romeo and Juliet, Bluebird, Jester and Puss-in-Boots in Ratmansky’s The Sleeping Beauty, Neapolitan Dance in Swan Lake, Eros and Pluto in Sylvia, Ariel in The Tempest, The Boy in Whipped Cream, leading roles in AFTERITE, The Brahms-Haydn Variations, Her Notes, Piano Concerto #1 and Songs of Bukovina, and featured roles in After You, Bach Partita, , Company B, Raymonda Divertissements and Sinfonietta.
+His repertoire with the Company includes the Bronze Idol and Head Fakir in La Bayadère, Napoleon in Cinderella, Lankendem and Birbanto in Le Corsaire, the Lead Gypsy in Don Quixote, the peasant pas de deux in Giselle, Harlequin in Harlequinade, Harlequin, the Chinese Dance and the Russian Dance in Alexei Ratmansky’s The Nutcracker, Mercutio in Romeo and Juliet, Bluebird, The Faun and a Satyr in The Seasons, Jester and Puss-in-Boots in Ratmansky’s The Sleeping Beauty, Neapolitan Dance in Swan Lake, Eros and Pluto in Sylvia, Ariel in The Tempest, The Boy in Whipped Cream, leading roles in AFTERITE, The Brahms-Haydn Variations, Her Notes, Piano Concerto #1 and Songs of Bukovina, and featured roles in After You, Bach Partita, , Company B, Raymonda Divertissements and Sinfonietta.

-Shayer created a Fairy Cavalier in Alexei Ratmansky’s The Sleeping Beauty and a leading role in Serenade after Plato’s Symposium.
+Shayer created a Fairy Cavalier in Ratmansky’s The Sleeping Beauty, a leading role in Serenade after Plato’s Symposium and a featured role in A Time There Was.

 In 2016, Shayer received the Clive Barnes Award for Dance.